 A list of questions to ask when getting car insurance along with answers to help you understand your options and choose the policy to best protect you

-It’s very important that you understand the answers to the questions we provide below – and the answers your car insurance agent provides to you in-person – so you can learn about your options and get the car insurance that can best protect you.
+It’s very important that you understand the answers to the questions we provide below – and the answers your car insurance agent provides to you in-person – so you can learn about your options and get the coverage that can best protect you.

-To get an idea of what to expect from your car insurance agent, here’s a video of Michigan Auto Law attorney Alison Duffy discussing the 8 questions to ask when buying car insurance in Michigan with independent insurance agent Wendy Beever of the Dearborn Agency.
+To get an idea of what to expect from your agent, here’s a video of Michigan Auto Law attorney Alison Duffy discussing the 8 questions to ask when buying car insurance in Michigan with independent agent Wendy Beever of the Dearborn Agency.